theCrab/theCrab/about.md

 - open source software spirit sharer hoping to make sharing popular
 - an experienced web and iOS app developer and software enthusiast
 - tech-based community organiser ([iLinkoln](http://ilinkoln.org))
-- a dreamer and tinkerer with enterprising ideas
+- a dreamer and tinkerer with enterprising leanings
+- **a visual-centric software developer**

 #### Skills:
 I'm a full stack web developer, with a focus on backend systems.
 My key skills include among others: